Join CPD - Become a Champion

 The Clermont Police Department appreciates our military veterans for their dedicated service to our country.
 We are committed to hiring military veterans whose training, expertise, and experience will strengthen our agency.

 Our department provides veterans preference to qualifying military veterans in accordance with Florida Statutes 295.07 and 295.11.
-For more information regarding veteran's preference, please visit the Florida Department of Veteran's Affairs, or contact one of our recruiters.
+For more information regarding veterans' preferences, please visit the Florida Department of Veteran's Affairs, or contact one of our recruiters.